-Public boat launches are located on the north end off of Front St. East, on the south end by the bridge, along County Road 14, and at Emily Provincial Park.
+Public boat launches are located on the north end off of Front St. East.
+There is one on the south end by the bridge, along County Road 14.
+Finally there is a launch at Emily Provincial Park.

 The surface Area is approximately 5,344 hectors (13,200 acres) the max depth is approximately 17.4 m (57feet) and the average depth is 3 m (9.8feet).

 Pigeon Lake is a popular destination for many visitors to the area.
 There are numerous resorts, trailer parks and camping spots in the area.